Search for Bird Species Data in the Birds of Peru Dataset

 - return_details

-, returns a detailed data frame with complete reconciliation information including taxonomic data and matching distances.- batch_size
+- Logical.
+If - FALSE(default), returns only a character vector of species status.
+If- TRUE, returns a detailed data frame with complete reconciliation information including taxonomic data and matching distances.

 - parallel

-Logical.
+- Logical.
 Should parallel processing be used for large lists?
 Automatically disabled for small lists.
-Requires the
+Requires the - parallelpackage.
+Default:- TRUE.

 Value